nanigopal00/VPlayer/README.md

    - Select a video file you want to play.

 4. **Playback**:
-   - The video will automatically adjust the settings (e.g., resolution, aspect ratio) based on the format.
+   - The video will automatically adjust the settings based on the format.
    - You can control playback using the on-screen buttons:
      - **Play/Pause**: Toggle video playback.
      - **Volume**: Adjust the audio.